 In this subsection and the three that follow we describe the temperature, salinity, density, and density stratification across the OSAMP domain with emphasis on seasonal variations of large-scale geographic patterns and water column vertical structure.
 The analysis is based on a "hydrographic climatology" computed from a compilation of historical archived CTD casts from 1980 to 2007, including those of Hydrobase (e.g., Curry 2001) and many casts from the National Marine Fisheries Service (NMFS) Marine Resources Monitoring Assessment and Prediction (MARMAP) program (e.g., Mountain 2003) of the National Oceanographic and Atmospheric Administration (NOAA).
 Casts from January through March, April through June, July through September, and October through December are treated as the winter, spring, summer and fall seasons respectively.
 During each of the four seasons there are about 150-300 casts, collectively over the 27-year period, distributed non-uniformly across the OSAMP domain (Figure 8, upper).
-Taken as a whole these casts are adequate to characterize the seasonal cycle but too sparse in time and space to yield meaningful information regarding inter-annual variability, which will therefore not be considered.
-Furthermore, it should be noted that in BIS there are no casts except in the southernmost and easternmost areas, where the seasonal distribution of casts is highly nonuniform.
+Taken as a whole these casts are adequate to characterize the seasonal cycle but too sparse in time and space to yield meaningful information regarding inter-annual variability, which is thus not be considered.
+The data have not been used to examine long-term trends and is likely inadequate to do so meaningfully.
+Furthermore, it should be noted that in BIS there are no casts except in the southernmost and easternmost areas, where the seasonal distribution of casts is highly non-uniform.
 In the following descriptions, BIS conditions are therefore the least certain.

 Values were assigned by objective analysis (Hendry and He 1996) to a grid (not shown) having an unstructured horizontal mesh with node spacing from about 3 to 8 km across the OSAMP domain, and 22 evenly spaced fractional-depth levels relative to a suitably smoothed bathymetry (in Figure 8 the bathymetry in the lower panel is the smoothed version; compare to the upper panel).
 Surfaces were then computed at constant-depth levels with 10 m vertical spacing, and at the seafloor.
 The resulting fields presented here cannot capture sharp horizontal or vertical gradients, such as the frontal boundaries and detailed pycnocline characteristics described above.
 However, they provide valuable insight because unlike nearly all previous studies they illuminate large-scale gradients spanning nearly the entire OSAMP domain.
-As importantly, for large expanses of central and eastern RIS this climatology represents the best available characterization of vertical structure, for example density stratification, and its seasonal cycle.
+As importantly, for large expanses of central and eastern RIS this climatology represents the best available characterization of vertical structure, for example stratification, and its seasonal cycle.